• Skip to primary navigation

 • 100 Calorie Blueberry Muffins

-There's something about baking with blueberries that makes me want to gobble these muffins right up.
+There's something about baking with juicy blueberries that makes me want to gobble these muffins right up.
+These are the best blueberry muffins!

 Why You’ll Love This Recipe

-• Muffins have a bad reputation for being high in calories and fat.
-Not these muffins!
-They are lower in calories and fat than most muffins.
+Muffins have a bad reputation for being high in calories and fat.
+Not these fluffy muffins!
+They are lower in calories and fat than most muffins and have the best texture.

-• All-Purpose Flour: This is how many sweet treats begin.
+• All-purpose flour: This is how many sweet treats begin.
 It's the structure of baked goods.
+You can also use white whole wheat flour or gluten-free flour that has the same ratio as regular flour.

 • Oats: High in fiber and low in calories.
 Added to muffins, they provide more nutrients and make them more filling.

-• Salt: Actually makes sweet things taste sweeter.
+• Salt: One teaspoon salt actually makes sweet things taste sweeter.
 It intensifies how we taste sweetness in food.

-• Cinnamon: Adds a hint of warmth and spice.
+• Cinnamon: One teaspoon cinnamon adds a hint of warmth and spice.

 • Water: Adds additional moisture.